 Crescit Asset Management's remuneration policy is consistent with the integration of sustainability risks into management.
 The variable remuneration is designed so that it does not encourage risk-taking that is inconsistent with the funds' sustainability risk profile or with the company's responsible investment principles.
 The remuneration policy is established by the board of directors and reviewed annually.

-The fund considers sustainability risks in its management in accordance with Crescit's sustainability policy, but does not promote specific environmental or social characteristics in accordance with Article 8.
-Product-specific information can be found in the fund's pre-sale information.
+The fund considers sustainability risks in its management in accordance with Crescit's sustainability policy, but does not promote specific environmental or social characteristics in accordance with Article 8 and does not consider major negative impacts on sustainability factors.
+Product-specific information is provided in the fund's pre-sale information.

-The fund promotes environmental and social characteristics through country exclusion (corruption, political and human rights, and UN sanctions).
-The fund does not have a sustainable investment objective and does not make sustainable investments.
-Full product-specific information can be found in the fund's pre-sale information and in the fund's periodic reporting.
+The Fund promotes environmental and social characteristics through country exclusion (corruption, political and human rights, and UN sanctions).
+The Fund does not aim for sustainable investment and does not make sustainable investments.
+The Fund does not consider major negative impacts on sustainability factors in its investment decisions.
+Full product-specific disclosures are provided in the Fund's pre-sale information and in the Fund's periodic reporting.

 We use device identifiers to personalize content for users, provide social media features, and analyze our traffic.
 We also forward such identifiers and other information from your device to the social media and advertising and analytics companies we partner with.
 They may, in turn, combine the information with other information you have provided or that they have collected when you have used their services.
 You agree to our cookies by continuing to use our website.